Mongolia · Bird Electrocution Mitigation

 Step 1 — Identify your high-risk lines

-Distribution power lines of 6kV, 10kV and 15kV with standard concrete poles and steel crossarms are high risk.
-MBCC can assist with field surveys to assess and prioritize your lines.
+Distribution power lines of 6kV, 10kV, and 15kV with standard concrete poles and steel crossarms are high risk.
+MBCC / MBZRCF can assist with field surveys to assess and prioritize your lines.

 📋